 Pros and cons of customer service outsourcing

 Customer service outsourcing isn’t the right customer care solution for every company.
-Sometimes, hiring full-time agents or using automation to stretch your current team’s time further is the right choice.
+Sometimes, hiring full-time agents or using customer service automation to stretch your current team’s time further is the right choice.

 Here’s a snapshot of the pros and cons of outsourcing: